Keyboard shortcuts

 • Public by default.
 Items are public unless marked pvt.

 • Effects are explicit.
-Side effects are tracked in function signatures with !(IO + State).
+Side effects tracked in function signatures via effect rows.

 Syntax Overview